 MSD publishes this useful guide containing practical help for whānau, and carers who assist family members and friends who need help with everyday living because of a health condition, disability or injury.
-It contains information on money, people and things all available to all NZers.
-Click this link to view the latest version of the Guide for Carers
+It contains information on money, people and things all available to all New Zealanders.
+Click this link to view the latest version of the Guide for Carers.

 Diabetes New Zealand is the only national charity in New Zealand representing and supporting people affected by diabetes.

 What is trauma?
 A trauma is an extreme event that overwhelms our normal coping mechanisms.
 Knocked off our feet we suffer a range of distressing symptoms and may struggle to make sense of things.
 While family, friends and other social supports, as well as the passage of time, often provide healing this is not always the case.

 Skylight - Because grief happens and support matters.
 Offering a wide range of services to those facing tough times of change, loss, trauma and grief in the Wairarapa, Auckland and Wellington regions.